 Heavy industrial insulated curtains are used for extreme temperature separation applications, such as radiant heat sources.
-Our insulated dividers are made from heat resistant materials that are unaffected by sparks and other extreme heat sources.

 Industrial insulated curtain applications require a specific level of insulation to be effective for their use.
 Most of our insulated thermal panel options provide retractability for easy accessibility to equipment or into work areas.
 See our options of light, medium, and heavy insulation to determine the level of insulation you need, and whether industrial insulated curtains are an option for your requirement.
 Industrial insulating curtains are easy to install in most facilities, although professional installation may be required for customized applications

 Energy costs are reduced by isolating work areas into specific temperature zones.
 The high cost of heating and cooling large industrial facilities is reduced using insulated curtain divider walls.
 In just a short time, the energy savings cover the cost of the curtains.
 Over time, it is an investment that not only makes economic sense, but provides immediate benefits for controlling operational costs and productivity.

 Industrial applications for insulated curtains and insulated thermal panels include (but are not limited to):